TimeLines Cut and Sew panel. 18″ doll outfit based on a 1930s illustration.

 • The floral print was designed from pieces found in a 1930s vintage quilt in Cindys personal collection.
 It is available in two colorways.
 Green and Pink.
 Both colorways were found in the vintage quilt.

-- TimeLines Cut and Sew panels may be constructed and sold for profit if desired.
-However, cutting the pattern from this panel (or any panel) in any other fabric is strictly prohibited, as agreed to in the when purchased.
+• TimeLines Cut and Sew panels may be constructed and sold for profit if desired.
+However, cutting the pattern from this panel (or any panel) in any other fabric is strictly prohibited, as agreed to in the Terms and Conditions when purchased.

 Left Doll: Color doll with colored pencils.
 Cut fashion plate out on black lines.
 The panel label was used for back of doll.
 They are the same size for this purpose.
 Layer the top, two layers of felt, and back.
 Baste together.
 Machine stitch close to the cutting line through all layers.
 Whipped blanket stitch with 3 strands of embroidery floss and pearl cotton were used for the outer edging.
 With thread, hand sew a running stitch through all layers around doll outline.
 Sew ribbon bow on doll head.
 See detail image below.